ajschumacher/ajschumacher.github.io/2014/05/15/quizz-quotes/index.md

-I was exploring <a href="http://research.google.com/pubs/papers.html">Google Papers</a> the other day and came across <a href="http://research.google.com/pubs/pub42022.html">Quizz: Targeted Crowdsourcing with a Billion (Potential) Users</a>&#160;by <a href="http://www.behind-the-enemy-lines.com/">Ipeirotis</a> and <a href="http://www.cs.technion.ac.il/~gabr/">Gabrilovich</a>.
+I was exploring <a href="http://research.google.com/pubs/papers.html">Google Papers</a> the other day and came across <a href="http://research.google.com/pubs/pub42022.html">Quizz: Targeted Crowdsourcing with a Billion (Potential) Users</a> by <a href="http://www.behind-the-enemy-lines.com/">Ipeirotis</a> and <a href="http://www.cs.technion.ac.il/~gabr/">Gabrilovich</a>.
 Downside: occasionally reads like a Google ad.
 Upside: really interesting results from an experimental Q&amp;A system which is still <a href="https://www.quizz.us/">live</a>.
 It's very cool.
 Here are some quotes with my commentary:

 <blockquote>... the strong self-selection of high-quality users to continue contributing, while low-quality users self-select to drop out.